luismiguelcasadodiaz/NetPractice/README.md

 + 2nd, Set the same mask for hosts A, B, and C. /23
 + 3rd, set Router's R1's IP to the first host of the network 118.001.
 Set B's IP to the last host of the network 118.254.

-  I believe this is a weird configuration:
+  I believe this is a weird configuration....

   |Interface|IP|
   |---------|-----|